snapshot-labs/snapshot-strategies/src/strategies/aavegotchi-agip-37-gltr-staked-lp/README.md

 - GHST-WMATIC LP

 Please note this excludes voting power from:
-- Staked wapGHST (to be covered in a seperate strategy)
+- Staked wapGHST and unstaked wapGHST held in a wallet (see aavegotchi-agip-37-wap-ghst)
-- amGHST (to be covered in a seperate strategy)
+- amGHST (see erc20-balance-of)
-- Unstaked GHST-FUD, GHST-FOMO, GHST-ALPHA, GHST-KEK, GHST-GLTR LP tokens (to be covered in a seperate strategy)
+- Unstaked GHST-FUD, GHST-FOMO, GHST-ALPHA, GHST-KEK, GHST-GLTR LP tokens (see erc20-tokens-per-uni)

 ## References